xRiveria/Polaroid_Defunct/ReadMe.md

 ## Features

-- Simple Window, File Dialog, and Message Dialog Creation
+- Window, File Dialog, and Message Dialog Creation.

-- Basic Input (Keyboard, Mouse, Touch, and Gamepad)
+- Event Queue System (Keyboard, Mouse, Touch, and Gamepad).

+- No external dependencies.
+Use Polaroid with a **single header** include and **two function calls** right within your codebase.

 - Well maintained C++ 14 with a promise to evolve as the standard evolves.
 (C++ Modules, Package Managers, etc.)

 ### Supported Platforms